videoturingtest/VIPlatform/README.md

 python3 cli.py infer
 ```
 ### AnswerSelection
-The AnswerSelection docker container chooses between multiple answers to a given VTT question.
+The AnswerSelection docker container chooses between multiple answers to a given VI  question.
 In order to login to this docker container, run:
 ```console
 ./container_login.sh khu_answer_2